-Welcome to the 2011 Mountaineer Boys State Program.
-For 74 years, this program has taught your fellow West Virginians the basic principles of democratic government, from the Town Hall to the Statehouse
+Welcome to the 2013 American Legion Mountaineer Boys State Program.
+For 76 years, this program has taught your fellow West Virginians the basic principles of a democratic society, from the Town Hall to the Statehouse.

-You have been recommended and selected to take part as a citizen because of the leader-ship qualities and the academic standards that you have exhibited and maintained.
-Active participation in the Mountaineer Boys State government will help you to further develop those character traits that are essential for responsible leadership.
-Your experience here should help you to gain knowledge, appreciation and respect for the structure and responsible operation of state government.
+You have been recommended and selected to take part as a citizen because of the leadership qualities and the academic standards that you have exhibited and maintained.
+Active participation in the American Legion Mountaineer Boys State government will help you to further develop those character traits that are essential for responsible leadership.
+Your experience here should help you to gain knowledge, appreciation and respect for the structure and responsible operation of our state's governments.

 The American Legion pledges, in part, "to inculcate a sense of individual obligation to the community, state, and nation" and "to safeguard and transmit to posterity the principles of justice, freedom and democracy."
-Your selection and participation in Mountaineer Boys State will result in another very inspiring and prestigious implementation of that pledge.
+Your selection and participation in the American Legion Mountaineer Boys State will result in another very inspiring and prestigious implementation of that pledge.

-We wish each of you success, enjoyment and many fond memories of your week at Mountaineer Boys State.
+We wish each of you success, enjoyment and many fond memories of your week at the American Legion Mountaineer Boys State.
+Remember to arrive at camp with an open mind and a willingness to learn and participate.